 However, buying the dip is a strategy aimed at active traders who are confident in their ability to time the market.
 Those that time poorly can end up buying at a bad price, “catching a falling knife” or (if prices never go down) missing out on growth potential entirely.
 Buying the dip is also a strategy that is only feasible to investors who have extra cash or transferable assets lying around to invest or exchange into other assets like precious metals.
 Identifying a market dip is useless if you don’t have any capital to invest.

 - Benefit – Flexibility to determine the best time to invest as prices move lower

 - Drawback – Requires time and attention.
+As in all investing, there’s a complete lack of certainty regarding future developments.
 If you time the market wrong, you could miss out on an investment opportunity and lose out on portfolio gains.

 What’s best for you?

 Every investor is different.
 The investment allocation strategy that works best for someone else might not be the right choice for you.
 Consider the following questions when choosing an allocation strategy: